new-guy/screeps-os/README.md

 Each IPC object should have an array with a list of PIDs that use the IPC object.
 GC should check each IPC object once in a while and see if there are any processes that are still using it, then delete it if not.

+### Children

+Processes need to keep track of their own created child processes.
+This is used for child process cleanup

 ## Goals